pattex/octopod/README.md

-# Octopod - Jekyll based podcast delivery for geeks
+# Octopod - podcast delivery for geeks

 Octopod is a set of [Jekyll](http://jekyllrb.com/) templates, helpers and extensions to deliver your podcasts the cool text file lover's way.

-If you are not afraid of the command line of your Computer and text files are the stuff to heat up your geeky little heart, Octopod may be worth a trial to publish your podcasts.
+If you are not afraid of the command line of your computer and text files are the stuff to heat up your geeky little heart, Octopod may be worth a trial to publish your podcasts.

 The underlying assumptions of Octopod are that static content should be delivered statically and text files are the perfect way to handle podcast metadata.

-Octopod is simply a pre configured Jekyll website withe a few additions, optimised for Podcasting.
+So Octopod makes it easy to generate and deploy a website and feeds for your podcast out of one textfile and at least one audio file per episode.

-Octopod brings from the start:
+Octopod brings innately:
 * iTunes ready episode feeds for different file formats
 * a ready to use [Twitter Bootstrap](http://twitter.github.com/bootstrap/) based layout
 * [Flattr](https://flattr.com/) support on the website and in the episode feed